roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-11 ****** byStoryTeller07© Michelle slut stood up and patted Brandi on the shoulder.
+Michelle slut stood up and patted Brandi on the shoulder.
 "You had me well and truly fucked when you were first here.
 No need to blush and look coy.
 Anytime you need a dirty fuck toy, I'm always very willing," she sincerely stated.

  Brandi sat by herself trying to absorb all she had learnt, attempting to fit it all in with what the slave had said.
 When taken to the slave farm by Kevin she had no idea what it was all about.
 It had all been a joke; just a fun game.
 There was a serious dark side, which mirrored the hardships of the vanilla life out there.